matt-d-rat/react-middle-truncate/README.md

 In the case of a street address, the end of the string is likely to be less important in helping the user to differentiate items from one another, as most strings of that category are likely to end in road, street, avenue etc...
 So in that case truncating at the end of the string would be a better solution.

-In the case of a connection string or a URL, the start and/or end of the string is likely to contain more valueable information to help the user differentiate items from one another, such as the protocol and subdomain parts at the start, and the port number at the end of the string are more likely to be different.
-In that case truncatig in the middle of the string would be a better solution.
+In the case of a connection string or a URL, the start and/or end of the string is likely to contain more valuable information to help the user differentiate items from one another, such as the protocol and sub domain parts at the start, and the port number at the end of the string are more likely to be different.
+In that case truncating in the middle of the string would be a better solution.

 ## Contributing